Post is also available in: Italian

 Danish Apple Cake is a dessert consisting of apples, whipped cream and a crunchy layer that can vary.
 I read many recipes and in some cases I found recipes that included crumble, macaroon, crumbled biscuits, chopped bread and as in the case of the variant that I propose today with oats.
 Everyone has the combination that he prefers, among all the one with oats was the one that intrigued me the most.

-The oat layer is really delicious, passing it back in butter and sugar makes it more crunchy and the icing gives it a caramelized flavor.
+The oat layer is really delicious, passing it back in butter and sugar makes it more crunchy and the icing gives it a caramelized flavour.

 The apples I chose for the Æblekage are the Ambrosia apple, a sweet type of apple with a hint of honey, and the Crimson Snow, a very juicy, not too sweet apple with a little acidity.
 Obviously, if you don’t find these two apples it’s not a problem, the important thing is to use two types of apples that can be balanced otherwise you will have an apple mixture that is too sweet or too acidic, but in general I recommend using floury apples.